viddo/atom-global-shortcuts/README.md

 # Global Shortcuts for Atom

-Register global shortcuts for the current Atom window.
+Register global shortcuts for current Atom window.

 E.g. `global-shortcuts:show-atom-window` to have Atom editor at your fingertips.